Pomfq/Emojify/README.md

 # Note

 - This type of script can be used on every website, as long as it does not BLOCK tampermonkey scripts by default or the site doesn't have any chat based text.
-- Yes, you can use this Script for yourself or in your code if working on big projects and lazy to figure out how to code custom emojis.

 # Preview